hindu-comm/weblogs/manasataramgini/2014/05/2014-05-21_the-engineer-the-dead-fish-and-the-bag-of-earth-iv.md

 some milk when they were accosted by a mlechCha wearing dark glasses.
-Immediately, it struck Lootika that the fellow looked like a mlechCha praNidhi who used to be lionized as a great hero in movies fabricated by the mlechCha-s, though in reality such were barbarous harbingers of trouble to other nations.
+Immediately, it struck Lootika that the fellow looked like a mlechCha praNidhi who used to be lionized as a great hero in movies fabricated by the mlechCha-s, though in reality such werebarbarous harbingers of trouble to other nations.
 He was built like a pR^iShThabhettR^i and Lootika realized he meant trouble.
 He was being very friendly and trying to chat them up but they deftly brushed him off and quickly walked into